 The next time you’re buying utensils opt for metal or wooden utensils rather than plastic.

 These not only help the environment, but ensure no plastic toxins have access to your food!

 The same goes for non-stick pans (the non-stick coating is actually a type of plastic) by using stainless steel or cast iron instead.

 3 – Replace Plastic containers

 When you’re old tupperware needs replacing look for some non-plastic simple food storage alternatives.

 You can use glass mason jars for your pasta, herbs and spices or even better start collecting jars that food comes in and reuse them for all types of dry goods.

 There’s no need for single-use plastic food wrap any more.

-Swap out cling film for reusable BeeBee Wraps for a fresh, modern and sustainable storage solution, or invest in some reusable stretchy silicone lids.
+Swap out to an environmentally friendly cling film alternative for a reusable, fresh, modern and sustainable storage solution, or invest in some reusable stretchy silicone lids.

 5 – Look for refillable products